ISISComputingGroup/ibex_developers_manual/Eclipse-4-migration-notes.md

 If you are still experiencing errors, you may still need to set up your new workspace for IBEX development.
 See [this page](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Creating-the-IBEX-Developer-Version-of-Eclipse) for instructions.

-## Don't forget your data sources

-This is no longer needed as of https://github.com/ISISComputingGroup/IBEX/issues/3311

 ## Migrating an E3 perspective in a couple of easy steps

 1. Open the Application.e4xmi from `uk.ac.stfc.isis.ibex.e4.client`